By Catherine Lovekin (on behalf of the Canadian BRITE team)

 The BRITE mission is a collaboration between Canadian, Austrian and Polish astronomers and space scientists.
 The Canadian partners represent University of Toronto, Université de Montréal, Mount Allison University, and Royal Military College of Canada.
 The mission was built, and the Canadian satellites operated by, the University of Toronto Institute for Aerospace Studies Space Flight Lab (UTIAS-SFL).
 The Canadian Space Agency funded the construction of the Canadian satellites, and continues to support their day-to-day operations.

 There are five BRITE satellites in the Constellation, which work together to obtain well-sampled, long term continuous (~6 months) light curves in both red and blue band passes across a variety of sky fields.

 As this issue of Cassiopeia went to press, the assignments of the BRITE nanosats was:

 - BRITE Toronto (Canada): This satellite observes with a red filter.
-It is currently observing the Crux-Carina field for the third time.
+It is currently observing the Cygnus field for the fourth time.

 - BRITE Lem (Poland): Lem observes with a blue filter, but is currently idle due to unresolved stability issues.

 - BRITE Heweliusz (Poland): Heweliusz observes with a red filter.
 It is also currently observing the Cygnus field, although has been having some problems with fine pointing.
 Alternate fields are being considered.

 - BRITE Austria (Austria): BRITE Austria observes with a red filter.
-It is currently observing in Sagittarius, revisiting the field for the seventh time.
+It is currently observing in Sagittarius and Orion, revisiting the fields for the seventh and eighth times respectively.